 - Brand panels

-Local Knowledge Panels tend to show up for local businesses, but they won't normally show up outside of the businesses' geographic area.
+Local Knowledge Panels tend to show up for local businesses, but they won’t normally show up outside of the businesses’ geographic area.
 But a brand panel will.
-Brand Knowledge Panels tend to show up in search results globally (or at least nationally).
-What's the difference?
+Brand Knowledge Panels tend to appear globally (or at least nationally) in search results.
+What’s the difference?
 Wikipedia.
-Companies that have a Wikipedia article often have brand panels.
-This isn't always the case, though because sometimes Google pulls the information from other places, especially for larger brands that do not yet have a Wikipedia article but could probably earn one.
+Companies that have Wikipedia articles often have brand panels.
+This isn’t always the case, though, because sometimes Google pulls the information from other places, especially for larger brands that do not yet have a Wikipedia article but could probably earn one.

 Indirectly edit a Knowledge Panel